Understanding ACOS vs. ROAS: A Guide to Profitability

 ROAS = Ad Revenue ÷ Ad Spend (a higher multiple is better)

-They are inverses: 10% ACOS = 10x ROAS
+They are inverse metrics: 10% ACOS = 10x ROAS

 📊 What Is ACOS?
 (Advertising Cost of Sale)